adow031/LoopyBayesian/README.md

 # PROBABLE
-PROBABLE stands for PROpagation in BAyesian BeLiEf networks, and is an Python implementation of Belief Propagation for Loopy Bayesian Networks
+PROBABLE stands for PROpagation in BAyesian BeLiEf networks, and is a Python implementation of Belief Propagation for Loopy Bayesian Networks

 ## Source code
 The source code is a single file containing all the reletive functions for defining conditional probabilities, setting observations and determining marginal probabilities.